 FAQs about Durga

 Durga is considered the feminine epitome of strength.
-She symbolizes power, determination, and punishment far beyond the material world.
+She symbolizes power and determination as well as punishment far beyond the material world.

 Red hibiscus flowers are offered to Goddess Durga during her worship.
-According to the beliefs, these are her favorites.
+According to various beliefs, these are her favorites.

-Durga is holding a variety of weapons bestowed on her by male gods.
-These include the conch, discus, sword, bow with arrow, trident, mace, thunderbolt, snake, and flame.
+Goddess Durga holds a variety of weapons bestowed on her by male gods.
+These include the conch, discus, sword, bow with arrow, trident, mace, thunderbolt, snake, and finally, flame.

-Durga is offered jaggery and milk.
+Goddess Durga is offered with jaggery and milk.
 Also, coconut sweets are given after worshiping her.